oil-rs/oil/docs/DESIGN.md

 ```

 ### Pipelines
-Oil allows to rewrite calls chain in a more accurate and readable form using `|>` (pipeline) operator:
+Hawk allows to rewrite calls chain in a more accurate and readable form using `|>` (pipeline) operator:

 Without pipeline:
 ```